About CLIMACT

 Academic co-director CLIMACT EPFL | WSL ENAC

 Michael (Michi) Lehning has been leading the CLIMACT development on the EPFL side and is a joint professor of cryospheric sciences and snow processes between EPFL and WSL (SLF Davos).
 He is an expert in snow-atmosphere interactions in extreme environments.
-More details can be found on the Laboratory of cryospheric sciences website or on Wikipedia.
+He has been serving as CLIMACT's academic co-director since its creation in June 2021.

 Dr Nicolas Tetreault